-Dine on exquisite regional cuisine and pick up a few culinary tips in cooking classes.
+Dine on exquisite French haute cuisine as well as local specialties.
 Along the way, we will personally drive you to each Château, village and appointment, as we share our knowledge of the wines and history of the region.
 From winemaking techniques, the role of the Dordogne River, to local barrel-making — we’ll cover all the things that have made Bordeaux the most famous wine area in the world.

 Fly into Bordeaux or take the TGV (Fast Train) from Paris.
 We will pick you up and drive to your hotel.
 Once you’re settled in, we’ll guide you through the city of Bordeaux.
 Often referred to as “Little Paris” this UNESCO World Heritage Site has beautiful 18th century architecture and Europe’s largest pedestrian shopping boulevard, where you’ll find wonderful boutiques!
 That evening, we’ll dine at one of the city’s top restaurants.

 We head to the Left Bank, home to some of the world’s most prestigious wineries.
 We begin in Saint-Estèphe and Pauillac, where we’ll see the top Châteaux.
 Past visits have included Montrose, Lynch-Bages, Pontet Canet, Mouton Rothschild and Cos d’Estournel.

 Because of our relationships with these outstanding wineries, you will have entry into First Growths, Second Growths and other exclusive estates.
 During these visits, you’ll see the inner workings of the Châteaux, sample the wine and meet the staff — possibly the winemakers themselves.

 We’ll take a lunch break at Restaurant Le Saint-Julien, one of the Left Bank’s leading restaurants, with charming interiors and exceptionally refined food.